New Raspberry Pi Compute Module 4

 - A Complete Service: From Electronic to Mechanical

-- Quality Guaranteed: Free Reproduction if needed
+- Quality Guaranteed: Free Reproduction in the Event of Dissatisfaction

 With our PCB service, you can now build your own custom board to use with the Compute Module.
 You can check out this amazing tutorial by Manolis Agkopian where he takes the reader through the process of creating and designing your very own Raspberry Pi compute module PCB.
 For more hardware design guidelines, you can also check out the Compute Module Datasheet.
 If you want an example of what the Compute module can do with a customised carrier board, you can check out this stereoscopic camera on Hackaday by Jenny List!